:::: One-line Brief//

-Moth out-manoeuvres a bat by adopting an unpredictable flight pattern and causing radar disruption.
+Moth out-maneuvers a bat by adopting an unpredictable flight pattern and causing radar disruption.

 Modern warfare is undergoing a major paradigm shift.
 One of the epicenters of this change is high-energy laser weaponry.
 It has phenomenal application in air-defense because the accuracy and speed of laser can render even the most advanced jet fighters sterile.
-A stealth bomber needs to be designed which can counter such a threat from enemy.
+A stealth bomber needs to be designed which can counter such a threat from the enemy.

 A moth has to defend itself from a similar threat.
 It must dodge a lightning-fast airborne attack of the bat which is a much bigger predator than itself.
 Besides being instant, a bat attack is ultra-precise due to its dependence on the radar-tracking system instead of visual engagement.
 A moth needs to meet two goals:

 1. The returning frequency of a bat should be disrupted so that the speed of its attack becomes its own drawback.

 2. The flight trail of moth should not leave an easily decipherable pattern for the bat.

-Following these two objectives, a moth has evolved following two functions:
+Following these two objectives, a moth has evolved the following two functions: